0xAsten/foobar-lings/README.md

 - Collaborate with others to create and solve Rust exercises together.

-By using `foobar_lings`, you have the flexibility to create exercises that cater to your specific needs and interests.
+By using `foobar-lings`, you have the flexibility to create exercises that cater to your specific needs and interests.
 Happy learning!

 ## Usage